 - University of Valencia, management, instruction & class space

 - Some books, course packs, photocopied materials

 - Pre-departure orientation & materials during the spring prior to departure

 - No ISU tuition or fees will be charged for biology or Spanish courses.
 Instead, credits earned in Valencia in biology or Spanish return to ISU as transfer credits in residence.
 As an example, if a student takes SPAN 301 and 303, he/she will receive credit for those courses and they will apply toward the requirements for the major and the minor as well as for graduation at ISU.
 On the student’s ISU transcript, however, those courses will appear as transfer credit but do not count in the overall number of transfer credits accumulated.
 For specific questions about transfer credit, please speak with Nancy Guthrie at the Study Abroad Center.

-- ISU tuition and fees are only charged for ECON 353, IE 305, MKT 448 or MGMT 370.
-College of Business students taking MKT 448 or MGMT 370 will receive an automatic $1000 scholarship.
-Students from all other colleges are encourages to seek scholarships offered by their department or college.
+- ISU tuition and fees are only charged for ECON 353, IE 305, MKT 448, MGMT 370 or MGMT 414.
+College of Business students taking MKT 448, MGMT 414 or MGMT 370 will receive an automatic $1000 scholarship.
+Students from all other colleges are encouraged to seek scholarships offered by their department or college.
 The scholarships are meant to offset all or a majority of the tuition and fees for these classes.

-- Students who have been approved for an internship will be assessed a one-time fee of $350.
+- Students who have been approved for an internship in Spanish or Management will be assessed a one-time fee of $350.
 This fee is paid for internship placement, oversight, supervision, and coordination.

 - Students taking either the lab option or the field work option for BIO 394 will be assessed a lab fee of $350.